-Thai King Strips 'Ambitious' Consort of All Titles
+Thai King Strips 'Ambitious' Consort of all Titles

-The king of Thailand has stripped his royal consort of her titles less than three months after they was bestowed upon her.
+The king of Thailand has stripped his royal consort of her titles less than three months after they were bestowed upon her.

-An announcement in the Royal Thai Government Gazette said Sineenat Bilaskalayani, 34, was stripped of all her titles and military ranks for being "ambitious" and trying to "elevate herself to the same state as the queen."
+An announcement in the Royal Thai Government Gazette said 34-year-old Sineenat Bilaskalayani was stripped of all her titles and military ranks for being "ambitious" and trying to "elevate herself to the same state as the queen."

 It said her actions "are considered dishonorable, lacking gratitude, unappreciative of royal kindness, and driving a rift among the royal servants, making misunderstanding among the people, and undermining the nation and the monarchy.''